Russia, U.S. deny date set for Syria peace conference

 The United States seconded that.

-"We have discussed potential dates but nothing has been finalized," State Department spokeswoman Jen Psaki told a daily briefing.
-"No date is final until it is set and announced by the U.N."
+"No date is set until it is set and announced by the U.N.," a senior State Department official said.

-U.S. Secretary of State John Kerry, who has suggested the conference be held sometime in mid-November, will attend a meeting of the "Friends of Syria," including Western and Gulf Arab countries, in London on October 22 where the peace talks will be discussed, Psaki added.

 Brahimi spokeswoman Khawla Mattar said she did not expect a date to be announced before early November.

-"We are still not announcing a date because we don't think they are finalised or agreed by all parties," Mattar said.
+"We are still not announcing a date because we don't think they are finalized or agreed by all parties," Mattar said.

 But she said a deputy to Brahimi, Nasser al-Kidwa, would meet with Syrian opposition representatives in Istanbul and other capitals to "discuss with them their readiness for specific dates in November."

-The deal reached last month for Syria to scrap its chemical weapons rekindled efforts to convene the conference, dubbed "Geneva 2," which Russia and the United States have been trying to organise since May.
+The deal reached last month for Syria to scrap its chemical weapons rekindled efforts to convene the conference, dubbed "Geneva 2", which Russia and the United States have been trying to organize since May.

 Jamil has made several visits to Russia during the conflict, which has killed more than 115,000 people since it began in March 2011, according to the Syrian Observatory for Human Rights monitoring group.